Walid-khaled/Double-Pantograph-Stiffness-Modelling/README.md

 </p>

 ## MSA - VJM Comparison
-as VJM
-limitations do not allows us to compare the deflections due to forces in x and z directions with the corresponding deflections from MSA.
+As VJM limitations do not allows us to compare the deflections due to forces in x and z directions with the corresponding deflections from MSA, deflections are compared by applying forces in y-axis.

 <p float="left">
   <img src="https://user-images.githubusercontent.com/90580636/169873194-ea15a37a-d2e2-4bec-bfb1-4e32b9dd0623.png" width="300" height="200" />